Fixation times on directed graphs: Results

 \subsection{Fixation time is \short{} when the graph is \good}

-As noted above, \cref{thm:tr-t1} provides an upper bound on the fixation time for any graph $G_N$ and any mutant fitness advantage $r\ge 1$, in terms of the quantity $\pmin(G_N)$.
-By definition, we have $0\le \pmin(G_N)\le 1/N$.
-When the quantity $\pmin(G_N)$ is exponentially small, the upper bound from \cref{thm:tr-t1} becomes exponentially large, and thus not particularly interesting.
-However, for many graphs the quantity $\pmin(G_N)$ turns out to be much larger, namely inversely proportional to a polynomial in $N$.
-In those cases, \cref{thm:tr-t1} implies that the fixation time $\T(G_N,r)$ is \short{} for any $r\ge 1$.
+As noted above, \cref{thm:tr-t1} provides an upper bound on the fixation time for any graph $\Graph_N$ and any mutant fitness advantage $r\ge 1$, in terms of the quantity $\pmin(\Graph_N)$.
+We have $0\le \pmin(\Graph_N)\le 1/N$.
+When the quantity $\pmin(\Graph_N)$ is exponentially small, the upper bound from \cref{thm:tr-t1} becomes exponentially large, and thus not particularly interesting.
+However, for many graphs the quantity $\pmin(\Graph_N)$ turns out to be much larger, namely inversely proportional to a polynomial in $N$.
+In those cases, \cref{thm:tr-t1} implies that the fixation time $\FTr(\Graph_N)$ is \short{} for any $r\ge 1$.

 In particular, as our third main result we prove that this occurs for a broad class of graphs which we call \good{} graphs.
-Formally, we say that a graph $G_N$ is \textit{\good{}} if an equality
+Formally, we say that a graph $\Graph_N$ is \textit{\good{}} if an equality

 holds for all nodes $v$.
-We note that the family of \good{} graphs includes many classes of graphs studied in the context of Moran process in the existing literature, such as the undirected graphs \cite{diaz2014approximating}, regular (possibly directed) graphs \cite{diaz2016absorption}, as well as Superstars and Metafunnels \cite{lieberman2005evolutionary}.
-It also includes other classes of directed graphs of general interest, such as cyclic complete multipartite graphs, book graphs, or directed fans \cite{allen2020transient}, see \cref{fig:graph-classes}.
+Here the left-hand side represents the average outdegree of the predecessors of $v$, whereas the right-hand side represents the average indegree of the successors of $v$.
+We note that the family of \good{} graphs includes many families of graphs studied in the context of Moran process in the existing literature, such as the undirected graphs \cite{diaz2014approximating}, regular (possibly directed) graphs \cite{diaz2016absorption}, Superstars and Metafunnels \cite{lieberman2005evolutionary}, Megastars~\cite{galanis2017amplifiers,monk2018martingales}, cyclic complete multipartite graphs~\cite{Monk_van_Schaik_2022}, or directed fans \cite{allen2020transient}, see \cref{fig:graph-classes}.

 We have the following theorem.